tmckayus/cuopt-examples/intra-factory_transport/README.md

 This notebook demonstrates how to use NVIDIA cuOpt to solve an intra-factory transport optimization problem using the cuOpt Python SDK API.
 The example focuses on optimizing the routes for Autonomous Mobile Robots (AMRs) within a factory environment.

+## Google Colab Enabled

+The notebooks are designed to be run in Google Colab.
+You would need to install cuopt packages before running the notebooks, instructions are provided in the notebooks.

 ## Problem Overview

 The notebook solves a Capacitated Pickup and Delivery Problem with Time Windows (CPDPTW) where: